openfaas/docs/docs/index.md

 * [VMware](https://www.vmware.com)

-To have your company listed as a user [comment here](https://github.com/openfaas/faas/issues/776)
+To join the end-user community and to have your company listed as a user, please [comment here](https://github.com/openfaas/faas/issues/776).

 ## Get started with OpenFaaS